 - As for the Technical Team, the Contracts Team may help them outline the scope of the work; deliverable dates and instructions; determine whether there is adequate funding to proceed with work, whether travel or other direct costs (ODCs) will be reimbursed.
 As well as ensuring reporting requirements are met.
 However, the Technical Team is the revenue source.

-- The Contracts Team may assist the Human Resources (HR) Team with the education and qualification requirements for positions, what the contract labor rate is and, therefore, what the company can afford.
+- The Contracts Team may assist the HR Team with the education and qualification requirements for positions, what the contract labor rate is and, therefore, what the company can afford.
 Other questions and issues –Are there any special contract reporting requirements (e.g. Veterans)?
 In the end though companies rely on HR to know the labor laws and protect the company.

 Because of the interconnectedness, all Teams are equally important in different ways– even if the contract and Contracts Team is front and center.
-Contact Streamline Government Contracts for help in getting your team working in harmony.
+Contact Streamline for help in getting your team to work in harmony.